 On the other hand, there is a large majority of IPOs such as those of Reliance Power, Suzlon and DLF, which have destroyed investors’ capital.
 With such businesses, even the “long-term” cannot save you from permanent capital destruction.

 The Truth about IPOs

-Benjamin Graham, the father of value investing, writes in The Intelligent Investor…
+Benjamin Graham wrote in The Intelligent Investor…

 In every case, investors have burned themselves on IPOs, have stayed away for at least two years, but have always returned for another scalding.
 For as long as stock markets have existed, investors have gone through this manic-depressive cycle.

 In America’s first great IPO boom back in 1825, a man was said to have been squeezed to death in the stampede of speculators trying to buy shares in the new Bank of Southwark.
 The wealthiest buyers hired thugs to punch their way to the front of the line.
 Sure enough, by 1829, stocks had lost roughly 25% of their value.

 Over my 14+ years of experience in the stock markets, I have rarely come across any IPO that has been launched keeping in mind the interest of investors.